2021 Würzburg stabbing: Aftermath

 Three of the men who physically confronted the attacker received the most attention by media due to giving media interviews.
 Rabiei, a Christian Kurd asylum seeker from Mahabad who fended off the attacker by beating him with a backpack, was the most prominent of these, also receiving a XY-Award.
 There were also calls to award Rabiei German citizenship, but this did not occur.
 In spring 2023, he was slated for deportation to Iran.
 Rabiei subsequently won an appeal to stay in Germany based on concerns over persecution by the Iranian government.
 19-year-old soldier Elvis Dick, a Volga German, received a Cross of Honour of the Bundeswehr in December 2021.
 The remaining man, then 50-year-old wine bar waiter Helmuth Wulff, received a commendation through Söder in 2023, after being one of nine helpers who were recognised as having been not previously honored in 2021.

+Psychotherapist Marion Schowalter, who had several people psychologically affected by the stabbing as clients, established a trauma clinic in Würzburg in coordination with other therapists and city officials to organise long-term therapy appointments survivors and witnesses of such attacks with therapy places withina short time.
+The network was credited with providing therapy to those affected by the 2025 mass stabbing in nearby Aschaffenburg within two weeks.